 Please note that as of 2021, there will only be one regular category for Script and Project Development Support.
 All projects are asked to submit the application before 1 March 2021 or 1 August 2021.
 There will be no deadlines on 1 April 2021 and 1 September 2021.

-Please note that the global Covid-19 crisis will not affect deadlines in 2020, all selection rounds will go ahead as planned.
+Please note that the global Covid-19 crisis will not affect deadlines, all selection rounds will go ahead as planned.

 The entry forms for both Script and Project Development categories will be available online at least 2 weeks before the deadline.

 All applications done at the Hubert Bals Fund should be submitted before 23:59h on the deadline date in the applicant’s time zone.
 Late submissions are not taken into consideration.
 Answers to Frequently Asked Questions can be found on our FAQ-page.
 Applications for NFF+HBF should be done at the Netherlands Film Fund.
 The entry form for HBF+Europe will be available in January 2021.